Using the SBA 7(a) Loan for Working Capital

 One of the best uses of the SBA 7(a) loan is to get more working capital for your business or startup.

-But Before We Talk Working Capital: What is the SBA 7(a) Loan?
+Before We Talk Working Capital: What Is an SBA 7(a) Loan?

 The loan can be used to buy real estate or land, treated like working capital, or spent on equipment costs.
 Small businesses can also use the SBA 7(a) loan to refinance existing debt.